Latest

 From Screens to Streets: How Nepalese and Thai Youth Combat Corruption

-By Jessie Levine and Rubby Appleton The Thai government has long grappled with issues of corruption.
+By Jessie Levine and Thuptim Appleton The Thai government has long grappled with issues of corruption.
 Increasingly, Gen-Z has been utilizing social media to scrutinize government misconduct, particularly the ever-present corruption.
 Since its popularization in Thailand, social media has played a key role in politics, but this year, it sparked a new nationalist facet.
 To… Continue reading From Screens to Streets: How Nepalese and Thai Youth Combat Corruption

 Beyond MAGA: A Global Surge of Anti-Immigration Politics